 The State of Connecticut maternity leave laws fall into two categories: two stated based laws, and federal rules which apply across the country to eligible employees.

 These laws apply to employees who work for covered employers in Connecticut.
 When examined more closely, this seemingly simple statement reveals many holes.
-Explore these two laws and find the holes.

 - Connecticut FMLA